What is a community of practice?

 Communities of Practice (CoPs) at The University of Alabama are created and organized by members of the campus community and provide opportunities to learn, contribute, collaborate, and innovate.

-Meanwhile, join the CCS Faculty Development Community on Slack, where you can ask questions, help your colleagues, and share your online teaching strategies.
+Meanwhile, join the OTIDE Faculty Development Community on Slack, where you can ask questions, help your colleagues, and share your online teaching strategies.
 You will need to use your UA email address to join.
 If you would like to use another email system, contact us for an invitation.

 Wenger, E., McDermott, R., & Snyder, W. (2002).
 Cultivating communities of practice: A guide to managing knowledge.
 Boston, MA: Harvard Business School Press.